 Step by step:

-- After curing, slip is poured into plaster mold, a stop watch begins to count the minutes – timing is very important to allow for correct thickness of each Ashkeeper (for strength and durability)
+- Slip is poured into plaster mold, a stop watch begins to count the minutes – timing is very important to allow for correct thickness of each Ashkeeper (for strength and durability).

 - After the Ashkeeper is removed from mold (once it is firm enough to remove, often 12 hours post pour), I check for quality, appearance and structure.
 The footring is attached to the base of the Ashkeeper and the flange is attached to the underside of the lid.
 It is then set aside to slowly dry until it reaches it’s leather hard stage.